Home Initiative

 Financial Support for Insulation and Domestic Renewables

-This page summarises various schemes to help make insulating your house and installing efficient, renewable energy sources more affordable.
+This page summarises various schemes to help make insulating your house and installing efficient, renewable energy sources for heating more affordable.

-The Department of Energy and Climate Change (DECC) introduced a generous Feed-in Tariff in April 2010.
-This encouraged installation of renewable technologies: solar photovoltaic panels, small wind turbines, small-scale hydro, etc. However, there have been major reductions and new restrictions in the Feed-in Tariff for solar photovoltaic systems.
-The first set of changes affected systems registered from March 2012, with more changes for systems installed from 1 August 2012 and again from 1 November 2012.
+The government introduced Feed-in Tariffs in April 2010.
+This encourages installation of renewable technologies: solar photovoltaic panels, small wind turbines, small-scale hydro, etc. However, there have been major reductions and new restrictions in the Feed-in Tariff for solar photovoltaic systems.
 See below for up-to-date information.

 Grants for Insulation and Energy Improvements

-Insulating your home, which is often a simple matter of loft and cavity wall insulation, is the most effective way to save energy and reduce your bills.
-(Photo at right shows installation of cavity wall insulation.)
+Insulating your home, which is often a simple matter of loft and/or cavity wall insulation (photo at right) and draught-proofing, is the most effective way to save energy and reduce your bills.
+(Photo at right shows installation of cavity-wall insulation.)
+These can also reduce condensation and mould.
+Other measures include installing an energy-efficient condensing boiler, jackets for hot water cylinders, insulating pipes, using reflective radiator panels, installing individual thermostatic radiator valves and installing double glazing.

-However, the system of grants for free or inexpensive installation of cavity wall and loft insulation that was funded by the energy companies finished at the end of 2012.
+However, the system of grants for free or inexpensive installation of cavity-wall and loft insulation that was funded by the energy companies finished at the end of 2012.
 The Warm Front scheme for people on benefits ended as well.
-The main programme of financial aid for the future is the government’s Green Deal, which started in January 2013.
-You can find information below about the Green Deal.
-Early users of the Green Deal are being offered a cashback bonus to help this complex programme get started.
+The main programme of financial aid for the future was supposed to be the government’s Green Deal, which started in January 2013.
+Based on loans (at relatively high interest) tied to the property and paid back via electricity bills, it was widely regarded as being over-complex and misconceived.
+Take-up was abysmal, and it was terminated for new applicants in July 2015.
+No replacement has been promised, despite the huge number of older, poorly insulated houses in the UK.

 Financial Support for Renewable Generation

-This section covers the UK’s provisions for supporting small-scale renewable energy generation: the Feed-in Tariff begun in April 2010 to pay for electricity generation, the interim Renewable Heat Premium Payments, and the proposed (and long delayed) Renewable Heat Incentive that is now planned to begin for domestic users in sprint 2014 to pay for producing heat and hot water.
-More detailed information may be found on the Department of Energy and Climate Change (DECC) and the Energy Saving Trust websites.
+This section covers the UK’s provisions for supporting domestic (i.e. small-scale) renewable energy generation: the Feed-in Tariff begun in April 2010 to pay for electricity generation, and the (long delayed) Renewable Heat Incentive to help pay for producing heat and hot water, which started in April 2014.
+More detailed information may be found on the Department of Business, Energy and Industrial Strategy (BEIS), Energy Saving Trust, and OFGEM websites.

-The Feed-in Tariff (FIT) aims to increase small-scale (up to 5 megawatts) electricity generation in the UK.
+The Feed-in Tariff aims to increase small-scale electricity generation in the UK.
 It has already shown that by expanding the market, expensive technologies such as solar photovoltaic panels have become cheaper.
-The scheme, which started in April 2010 and will run for at least 20 years (up to 25 for solar photovoltaics), covers a range of technologies.
+The scheme, which started in April 2010 and will run for at least 20 years (25 for some solar photovoltaics), covers a range of technologies.

 What makes the FIT unusual, compared to schemes in other countries, is that it rewards all generation, not just what is exported to the grid.
 The reasoning behind this is that electricity used locally does replace energy from the grid, and is efficient because it reduces losses in transmission.
 It also makes consumers more aware of how they use their energy and so, hopefully, leads to lower consumption.